etienne-martin/crookie/README.md

 4. Scroll down, copy the Webhook URL in your clipboard and keep it for step 5.
 5. Rename the `.env-template` file to `.env` and paste the Webhook URL there (ie: `SLACK_WEBHOOK_URL=https://hooks.slack.com/services/...`)

-6. (Optional) If you have [NVM](https://github.com/creationix/nvm), install the correct npm version and use it: `nvm install 6.10 && nvm use`
+6. Make sure you have node > 6 installed.
+We suggest using [NVM](https://github.com/creationix/nvm) ([nvmw](https://github.com/coreybutler/nvm-windows) if you're on windows), to install and use the correct npm/node version using: `nvm install 6.10 && nvm use`

 7. Run `npm install` to install the dependencies.